dnichols1/dnichols1.github.io/group.md

 Completed a PhD in Astrophysics at the University of Birmingham.
 Currently a postdoc at NAOJ.

 ### Postbaccalaureate Students ###

+- **Ben Werchosky** <br />
+Former UVA Physics undeergraduate (class of 2025) who worked on a research project from 09/2025--05/2026. <br />
+Currently doing research at NIST.

 - **Leenie Wilcox** <br />
 Physics Bridge student, co-supervised with Kent Yagi, 09/2023--08/2024. <br />